Boeing–Sikorsky RAH-66 Comanche: Cancellation

 The manufacturing team, Sikorsky and Boeing, have attributed factors that were outside of their control, such as budget cuts, "requirement creep", and a protracted development period, to have caused problems with the program, rather than dysfunctionality on their part.
 Under the Comanche program, each company was responsible for the construction of different elements of the rotorcraft.
-Since the termination, both companies have decided to team up again to produce a jointly-developed prototype, designated as the SB-1 Defiant, for the Army's Future Vertical Lift (FVL) programme.
+Since the termination, both companies have decided to team up again to produce a jointly developed prototype, designated as the SB-1 Defiant, for the Army's Future Vertical Lift (FVL) program.

 Design

 The Comanche was intended to be an advanced armed reconnaissance and attack helicopter.
 The Comanche was specifically tailored to the role of armed scout to replace the U.S. Army's OH-58D Kiowa Warrior, which is an upgraded version of a Vietnam War-era observation helicopter.
 It was both smaller and lighter than the AH-64 Apache attack helicopter that it had been intended to accompany.
 The RAH-66 was powered by a pair of LHTEC T800 turboshaft engines, each capable of generating up to 1,563 hp (1,165 kW) of power.
-The RAH-66's fuselage was 43 ft long and composed of composite materials; it was designed to be capable of fitting more readily onto transport ships, enabling the Comanche to be more rapidly deployed to flash points and other rapidly-developing situations.
+The RAH-66's fuselage was 43 ft long and composed of composite materials; it was designed to be capable of fitting more readily onto transport ships, enabling the Comanche to be more rapidly deployed to flash points and other rapidly developing situations.
 However, in the event of strategic transport assets not being available, the helicopter's ferry range of 1200 nmi would have allowed it to fly itself to battlefields overseas on its own.

 As intended, it would have functioned as a stealth helicopter, incorporating a number of different techniques and technologies in order to reduce its radar cross-section (RCS) along with other areas of visibility and detectability.
 The exterior surfaces of the RAH-66 were faceted and covered with both radar-absorbent material (RAM) coatings and infrared-suppressant paint; as a result of these combined measures, the Comanche's RCS was stated to be 360 times smaller than that of the AH-64 Apache.
-The acoustic signature of the helicopter was also reported to be noticeably lower than comparative helicopters; this reduction had been partially achieved through the adoption of an all-composite five-blade main rotor and pioneering canted tail rotor assembly.
+The acoustic signature of the helicopter was also reported to be noticeably lower than that of comparable helicopters; this reduction had been partially achieved through the adoption of an all-composite five-blade main rotor and pioneering canted tail rotor assembly.